jsiek/deduce/doc/Reference.md

 the same.

-(In Deduce, there is no distinction between identity and deep equality because there is no notion of identity.)
+(In Deduce, there is no distinction between identity and deep equality as there is in Java because there is no concept of identity in Deduce.)

 ## Equations